suggestionsbot/disnake-ext-components/docs/source/examples/attrs.rst

 Step-by-Step
 ------------

-An example showcasing how :attrs:`attrs <>` utilities can be used with ext-components.
+An example showcasing how :attrs:`attrs <>` utilities can be used with disnake-ext-components.

 Say we wish to create a component, but we do not know the number of options beforehand, and we would like the user to be able to select all of them.
 It can be cumbersome to manually keep updating the ``max_values`` parameter of the select.